cockroachdb/docs/v22.1/cost-based-optimizer.md

 [Schema changes](online-schema-changes.html) trigger automatic statistics collection for the affected table(s).
 {{site.data.alerts.end}}

-### Control automatic statistics

 For best query performance, most users should leave automatic statistics enabled with the default settings.
-The information provided in this section is useful for troubleshooting or performance tuning by advanced users.
+Advanced users can follow the steps provided in this section for performance tuning and troubleshooting.

-#### Control statistics refresh rate
+### Control statistics refresh rate

 Statistics are refreshed in the following cases: